 The Sun Server X3-2L contains a Unified Extensible Firmware Interface (UEFI)-compatible BIOS that provides more boot options and configuration capability for adapter cards than previous versions of the BIOS.

 The server also supports a legacy version of the BIOS for use with software or adapters that do not have UEFI drivers.
 The legacy version is the default.

 The following sections provide more information on the UEFI BIOS modes:

-Refer to the Administration, Using Legacy or UEFI BIOS for more information on UEFI BIOS.
+Refer to the Administration, Using Legacy BIOS or UEFI for more information about UEFI BIOS.